Brand Names: Aranesp, Aranesp Albumin Free, Aranesp SingleJect, Aranesp SureClick

 - a latex allergy.

 Tell your doctor if you are pregnant or breast-feeding.

 How should I use darbepoetin alfa?

 Darbepoetin alfa is given every 1 to 4 weeks, depending on the condition you are treating.
-Follow your doctor's dosing instructions very carefully.
+You may also need to take blood pressure medication.
+Follow your doctor's instructions very carefully.

 You may need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your injections may be delayed based on the results of these tests.

 Call your doctor if you feel weak, tired, light-headed, or short of breath, or if your skin looks pale.
 These may be signs that your body has stopped responding to darbepoetin alfa.

 If you need surgery, tell the surgeon ahead of time that you are using darbepoetin alfa.

 Store in the refrigerator and protect from light.
 Do not freeze darbepoetin alfa, and throw away the medicine if it has become frozen.